coding-for-reproducible-research/CfRR_Courses/individual_modules/section_landing_pages/image_processing_with_python.md

 ## Pre-requisite Knowledge

 This course is aimed at researchers who want to learn how to analyse their image data using Python.
 It assumes you have a very basic working knowledge of Python.
 Prior attendance at any introductory python course (e.g ["Introduction to Python"](https://coding-for-reproducible-research.github.io/CfRR_Courses/programme_information/intro_to_python.html)) or equivalent independent exposure would be ideal.
 If you are competent in anouther programming, or sripting, language other than Python this will be sufficient.

+## Setup and Installation

+Before attending this course, please ensure you have the required software installed.
+Full instructions can be found on the [course programme information page](../../programme_information/image_processing_with_python.ipynb).